thoughtbot/guides/style/README.md

 -----------
 [ Sample](samples/LaunchActivityTest.java)

-* The ActivityUnitTestCase class provides support for isolated testing of a single Activity.
-To create a unit test for your Activity, your test class  should extend ActivityUnitTestCase.

-  The Activity in an ActivityUnitTestCase is not automatically started by Android Instrumentation.
-To start the Activity in isolation, you need to explicitly call the startActivity() method, and pass in the Intent to launch your target Activity.
+* Verifying that LaunchActivity fires an Intent when a button is pushed clicked.
+* Verifying that the launched Intent contains the correct payload data.

+  To verify if an Intent was triggered following the Button click, you can use the getStartedActivityIntent() method.
+By using assertion methods, you can verify that the returned Intent is not null, and that it contains the expected string value to launch the next Activity.
+If both assertions evaluate to true, you've successfully verified that the Intent was correctly sent by your Activity.